vtbassmatt/azf-wsgi/readme.md

 # azf-wsgi - WSGI apps on Azure Functions

+**DEPRECATION NOTICE**: The Azure Functions team has built [first-class support for WSGI](https://github.com/Azure/azure-functions-python-library/pull/45) on Azure Functions.
+I recommend you switch to their implementation.

+---

-An adapter package to let you run WSGI apps (Django, Flask, etc.) on Azure Functions.
+This was an adapter package to let you run WSGI apps (Django, Flask, etc.) on Azure Functions.

 Example:
 ```python